MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

 ### Connect the VM to the database

-As the final step in the migration process, Contoso admins update the connection string of the application to point to the app database running on the `OSTICKETMYSQL` VM.
+As the final step in the migration process, Contoso admins update the connection string of the application to point to the application database running on the `OSTICKETMYSQL` VM.

 1. They make an SSH connection to the `OSTICKETWEB` VM using PuTTY or another SSH client.
 The VM is private so they connect using the private IP address.